Athens Lunatic Asylum: Treatment and quality of care

+As one prisoner carved on their sandstone windowsill 'I was never crazy,' today the Ridges reminds intrepid souls of the honest horrors of mental health gaslighting, politics, and past practices.

 The first patient of the Asylum was a 14-year-old girl with epilepsy, thought to be possessed by a demon.
 Epilepsy was considered a major cause of "insanity" and reason for admission to the hospital in the early years.
 The first annual report lists thirty-one men and nineteen women as having their insanity caused by epilepsy.
 General "ill health" accounted for the admission of thirty-nine men and forty-four women in the first three years of the hospital's operation.

 Ailments such as menopause, alcohol addiction, and tuberculosis were cause for enrollment in the hospital.
 For the female patients hospitalized during these first three years of the asylum's operation, the three leading causes of insanity are recorded as "puerperal condition" (51 women), "change of life" (32 women), and "menstrual derangements" (29 women).
 Women with postpartum depression or "hysteria" were labeled insane and sent to recover in the institution.
 Women were often institutionalized for unnecessary or outright fallacious reasons.

 The second-most common cause of insanity, as recorded in the first annual report, was "intemperance and dissipation".
 In the hospital's first three years of operation, according to the annual report of 1876, eighty-one men and one woman were diagnosed as having their insanity caused by masturbation.
 Fifty-six men and one woman were diagnosed as having their insanity caused by "intemperance and dissipation" during this same period of time.

 Records from the asylum document some of the now-discredited theories of the causes of mental illness, as well as the practice of harmful treatments, such as lobotomy.
 The Ohio University archives collection information regarding employees' background training, which ranged from full training and qualification to a complete lack thereof.
 Most disturbing is the documentation of hydrotherapy, electroshock, lobotomy, and early psychotropic drugs, many of which have been discredited today as extremely inhumane ways of treating a patient.